hstr0100/GDownloader/README.md

 ### My Downloads Are Stuck Processing

 If you are using a supported media player such as VLC, disabling the option `Convert audio to a widely supported codec (AAC)` under `Download Settings` will result in significant improvements in speed during the final processing step.

+### Why Can't I Download From A Particular Site?

+By default, GDownloader is configured to automatically capture links from a select number of popular websites.
+This is designed to minimize the capture of irrelevant unsupported links.
+To download content from a website not included in the default filter list, you can manually add the link by dragging it into the program window, selecting Right-click > `Paste URLs`, or pressing `Ctrl+V`.
+If you prefer GDownloader to capture all links without restriction, you can enable the `Capture Any Links` option in the `Download Settings` menu.

 ## Feedback